1. CAN Driver

 NOTES.

 It is important to check the number of users (applications) using the chip before turning it off as there can be more than one user per chip.
-The infrastructure allows turning off the controller even if there are other users on it.
+The infrastructure allows turning off the controller even if there are other users using it.
 Read and write calls from other applications return error in that case.

-1.1.1.7.
+1.2.1.7.
 Controller Statistics

 The controller can keep track of its statistics as number of received/transmitted frames, number of received/transmitted bytes, number of errors and so on.
 These statistics are represented in can_stats structure and can be obtained with RTEMS_CAN_CHIP_STATISTICS ioctl call.